bsmith89/sgm/README.md

 What discrete things might we be counting?

 -   I think it might be a good idea to use kmer counts, which would forgo assembly, although this might result in too much data.
+(2019-01-15: the other problem here is that with only ~100 samples, the number of latent components (genomes) is much greater than N, so we have an identifiability problem.)
 -   Another possibility would be assembly, gene calling, and read mapping to get counts, which would centralize
 -   Yet another possibility is counting whole contigs